What is bioavailability?

 Bioaccessibility is how quickly a supplement is broken down by your digestive system, and the specific vitamin, mineral or other nutrient is made available to your body.
 Think of that as the “old” idea of bioavailability.

-Meanwhile, Dr. Kitts says that true bioavailability is the "rate and extent to which the therapeutic moiety is absorbed and becomes available at the organ site."
+Meanwhile, Dr. Kitts says that true bioavailability is the "rate and extent to which the therapeutic moiety (drug) is absorbed and becomes available at the organ site."

 Get a free guide on taking better care of your brain